 I did a neighborhood scavenger hunt for my son’s 12-year-old birthday party.
 Years later, he still tells me that all of his friends say it was their favorite party ever.
 The scavenger hunt was a lot of work to plan and took help from several neighbors.
 But it was pretty epic and so much fun.

-The boys worked in two teams to solve clues that took them to different houses in the neighborhood.
-Each house had a different activity for them to complete before moving on.
-Both teams ended back at our house and we had prizes for the winning team.
-It was a ton of work to create the hunt from scratch, so I took all of my planning and turned it into a step-by-step guide for hosting an epic neighborhood scavenger hunt that you can download for free.
+It was a ton of work to create the hunt from scratch, so I took all of my planning and turned it into a step-by-step guide for hosting an epic neighborhood scavenger hunt that you can download.

 Like my son’s bike team jersey?
 Our school district creating an AMAZING mountain bike team that has helped hundreds of kids develop a love for biking.
 My son is now a teen and did tons of research to buy his first adult-sized mountain bike: Trek’s Marlin .
 He loves it!